AnguloRodrigo/DIA_TemplateSelection/README.md

 # DIA_TemplateSelection
 Improve template selection for kernel matching difference image analysis using a priori based off the seeing and depth quality of the input images.

-Inputs a pandas readable table consistinf of columns with filenames, seeing values, and depth values of images.
+Inputs a pandas readable table consisting of columns with filenames, seeing values, and depth values of images.
 Outputs a list of descending order of images quality as template choice.
 This code uses column headers as filename, FWHM, and M5SIGMA.
     FWHM is the full-width at half maximum of the PSF of the image.
     M5SIGMA is defined as the magnitude of point sources for which the effective counts are at signal-to-noise of 5.